YIN3T/WHSTechNotes/journal.md

 Certifcations: I am interested in a Python certification and would like more pratice exercises to prepare.
 # January 13, 2025
 The tech industry is changing to focus more on AI skills instead of old tech jobs.
 I think AI can help people by making new jobs, but it might also take away some jobs away.
 To get ready for this, I would learn about AI, coding and keep up with upcoming new tech.
 I would also pratice solving problems and staying flexible so I can handle changes.
+# January 22, 2025
+1.Government intervention can affect companies like Tiktok.
+They might change how they work.
+Users might lose access to apps they enjoy, causing frustation and confusion.
+To solve security concerns, TikTok could store data in each country instead of sharing it globally.
+This would make governments and users feel safer about their information.
+2. If I were a developer, I'd add a feature that shows users what data is collected and lets them control it.
+This would build trust and improve privacy.
+In class, we learned how important data privacy is in app development.
+This situtation reminds me to always think about secuirty when working on projects.
+Keeping user data safe is key to making successful apps.